6 Ways to Make Product Improvements That Everybody Loves

 Once you’ve defined your features’ goals, work out the metrics for tracking them.
 The Internet is brimming with essential KPIs of all kinds a business should test.
 However, there’s no one-size-fits-all approach.

 Take Airbnb or Booking.com services: if their value were only measured by DAU (daily active users), they would vanish.
 And yet, these companies are used several times a year and are still on a roll.
-Everything depends on your niche and products you’re engaged with.
+Everything depends on your niche and the products you’re engaged with.

 Go into the following questions that can help you define your NSM: